 In the new half-hour documentary called Tapping the Great Lakes, Detroit Public TV‘s Great Lakes Bureau takes a deep dive into several methods of water withdrawal and their impact on the Great Lakes.

-First, we look at Nestle, a company that withdraws millions of gallons of water from aquifers near Lake Michigan, bottles it, and sells it in the U.S. Next, we examine fracking, a method of obtaining oil from the ground that uses massive amounts of Great Lakes water in the process.
-Then, we research the case of Waukesha, Wisconsin, and ask how and why a city outside the Great Lakes Basin has been granted the right to use Lake Michigan water for its drinking water supply.
+First, we look at Nestle, a company that withdraws millions of gallons of water from aquifers near Lake Michigan, bottles it, and sells it in the U.S. Then, we research the case of Waukesha, Wisconsin, and ask how and why a city outside the Great Lakes Basin has been granted the right to use Lake Michigan water for its drinking water supply.

 Who’s watching over Great Lakes water?
 Are the laws strong enough to protect the region’s drinking water supply?
 Should global corporations have the right to use Great Lakes water to make big profits?
 What industries are allowed to use massive amounts of water?
 Are aquifers being depleted by certain practices, or is the groundwater able to replenish itself?